AshishSalaskar1/AshishSalaskar1/README.md

-### Hi there 👋
+### Hi there 👋, Im Ashish
-Im Ashish and I'm working as a Python developer.
+I am currently working as a Python developer.

 ### 💼  Things that I'm currently working on:
-* Python applications
+* Building applications using Python
 * REST apis using Flask Framework
 * Solving interesting use cases using Machine Learning